-Adviser has adopted a Code of Ethics pursuant to Rule 204A-1 under the Investment Advisers Act of 1940 and based on the principle that Adviser and its employees have a fiduciary duty of care and loyalty to act in the client's best interests and place the interests of clients ahead of their own.
-Among other things, the Adviser's Code of Ethics generally requires employees to pre-clear all personal transactions and periodically report all personal securities transactions and holdings.
+We are committed to complying with laws and regulations that govern our business, as well as fulfilling our fiduciary responsibility to our clients.
+In this regard, MAP has adopted a Code of Ethics pursuant to Rule 204A-1 under the Investment Advisers Act of 1940 and based on the principle that MAP and its employees have a fiduciary duty of care and loyalty to act in the client's best interests and place the interests of clients ahead of their own.
+Among other things, the MAP's Code of Ethics generally requires employees to pre-clear all personal transactions and periodically report all personal securities transactions and holdings.